darkrenaissance/darkfi/doc/src/misc/darkirc/darkirc.md

     make the file executable `chmod +x darkirc.aarch64-android`).
     Copy this to your phone.
 3. Install Termux and RevolutionIRC on F-Droid.
+4. Run `termux-setup-storage` and allow access to external storage.
-4. You can access the phone storage from `/sdcard/` and copy the file into the Termux home.
+   Now you can access the phone storage from `/sdcard/` and copy the file into the Termux home.
 5. Run `termux-wake-lock`.
 This stops Android suspending the daemon.
 6. Run the daemon.
 You can open new Termux sessions by swiping from